-Guided Reading in THE Classroom: Strategies for Success
+Guided Reading in the Classroom: Strategies for Success

 Few skills can benefit a child more throughout their life than the ability to read.
-It is a skill of such singular importance that it plays a role in most aspects of everyday classroom learning.
+It is a skill of such singular importance that it plays a role in most everyday classroom learning.

 However, unfortunately for a skill of such importance, it isn’t always possible to find the time for 1:1 reading with every student every day during the busy school schedule.
 It is this problem that guided reading is designed to address.